joniniemela/blog-api-spring/README.md

 ## Blog API Spring boot

 This is a basic blog app api created using Spring boot.
-Idea of this was to experiment Spring framework and gain overall knowledge of the ecosystem and creating web apps using the variety of Beans.
+Idea of this was to experiment Spring framework and gain overall knowledge of the ecosystem.

 Main things used in this project: